r7kamura/key-string/README.md

 ```

 ### Import
-Import in your favorite styles.
+Import in your favorite style.

 ```js
 // Pattern 1: Using a default export